4 things I missed during the Society for Neuroscience virtual conference…or did I?

 #1: The travel zing

-Exposure to strange foods is also part of the authentic travel experience, right?
+New tastes and smells.
+Strange foods are also part of the authentic travel experience, right?

 Whether this is good or not, I still remember the biggest slices of cake in Atlanta.
 How could I forget about my time in New Orleans, on Bourbon Street in the French Quarter, eating oysters and alligator soup while listening to improvised street Jazz...?